Sensitivity of intracavity filtering schemes for detecting gravitational waves: Case III: Achieving broadband sensitivity

-We initially considered an intra-cavity filtering scheme with two optical cavities placed inside the signal recycling cavity as shown in the right hand side of Fig.\,\ref{fig:intra_cavity_general_optimization_configuration}.
-However, the optimisation results suggested that a configuration as shown in the left hand side of Fig.\,\ref{fig:intra_cavity_general_optimization_configuration} with only one filter cavity is sufficient to achieve an equivalently good result.
-The outcome of the optimisation are provided in Fig.\,\ref{fig:intra_cavity_general_optimization}, where the dashed black curve shows the NSD of Advanced LIGO as a reference\,\cite{Harry10, LIGOScientificCollaboration2013}.
-The optimised parameters are summarised in Table\,\ref{tab:optima}.
-The intra-cavity filtering scheme with one optical cavity is able to reduce quantum noise over a broadband.
-In addition, we compare the quantum noise of an ideal lossless case (green) with a model including 30\,ppm mirror loss (blue).
-We found that optical losses degrade low-frequency quantum noise in the intra-filtering scheme and its susceptibility to loss is similar to the input-filtering scheme which is shown as the red curve in the figure (for both schemes, the filter cavity length is assumed to be 100m).
+We initially considered an intracavity filtering scheme with two optical cavities placed inside the signal-recycling cavity as shown in the right-hand side of Fig.\,\ref{fig:intra_cavity_general_optimization_configuration}.
+However, the optimization results suggested that a configuration as shown in the left-hand side of Fig.\,\ref{fig:intra_cavity_general_optimization_configuration} with only one filter cavity is sufficient to achieve an equivalently good result.
+The outcomes of the optimization are provided in Fig.\,\ref{fig:intra_cavity_general_optimization_QN} and Fig.\,\ref{fig:intra_cavity_general_optimization}, where the dashed black curve shows the noise spectral density of Advanced LIGO as a reference\,\cite{Harry10, LSC13}.
+The optimized parameters are summarized in Table\,\ref{tab:optima}.
+The intracavity filtering scheme with one optical cavity is able to reduce quantum noise over a broadband as shown in Fig.\,\ref{fig:intra_cavity_general_optimization_QN}.
+For an ideal case, it is much better than an input-filtering scheme shown as the green solid curve against the red solid curve.
+In addition, we compare the quantum noise of the ideal lossless case (green) with a model including 30\,ppm mirror loss (blue).
+We found that optical losses degrade low-frequency quantum noise in the intracavity filtering scheme and its susceptibility to loss is similar to the input-filtering scheme which is shown as the black solid curve in the figure (for both schemes, the filter cavity length is assumed to be 100m).
+Considering a 30\,ppm mirror loss, the performance of an intracavity filtering scheme is slightly better than an input-filtering scheme.
+Figure\,\ref{fig:intra_cavity_general_optimization} compares the sensitivity of the input-filtering and intracavity filtering schemes respectively given that Advanced LIGO baseline design is applied with other classical noises, e.g., thermal noise, gravity gradient noise and seismic noise\,\cite{Harry10} being included.